matrix-org/matrix.org/content/foundation/governing-board/index.md

 There are nine different constituency groups that are allocated seats on the Governing Board, across three categories:

 * **Community representatives**
-  * 4 seats for Individual Members — these are people who currently provide financial support to the Foundation.
+  * 4 seats for Individual Members — these are people who currently provide individual financial support to the Foundation.
   * 3 seats for Ecosystem Members — these are FOSS projects and communities around Matrix.
   * 2 seats for Associate Members — these are FOSS foundations, academic institutions, and other communities that are aligned with key parts of our mission.
 * **Funder representatives**